banjocat/tornado-producer/README.md

 * JSON to couchdb
 * JSON to elastic search
 * JSON to rabbitmq
+* Visualization software of all of the above(if it exists)

 ## Extra goals - depends on how long the above takes